joemasilotti/masilotti.com/src/_posts/2022-04-18-ruby-on-rails-podcast.md

   bit about my upcoming workshop.
 permalink: /ruby-on-rails-podcast/

-previewify_title: 🎙 Guest on the Ruby on Rails podcast
+og_title: 🎙 Guest on the Ruby on Rails podcast
-previewify_description: |
+og_description: |
   Brittany and I talked about building RailsDevs in public and my upcoming Turbo Native workshop.